Get your Bearings

 The conductor will ask for payment of the fare before you arrive so have a couple of hundred in bills and small change ready in advance — you’ll be far too squashed-in to access your pockets when the time comes.

-Again you can board all along the route providing there is a space — the driver may not stop if the vehicle is fully loaded — though, as we’ve noted, they will more than likely conjure up some room among the disgruntled patrons.
+You can board at any stop along the route if there is space.
+The driver may not stop if the vehicle is full, but they will likely find a way to make room among the disgruntled passengers.

 You’ll soon pick up the protocol.
 Just remember that fares go up steeply after midnight and taxis and minibuses become a lot less frequent — if you’ve the stomach to be out so late.